 Home and apartment vacancy rates are 8.7% in Edgar / Flint Hill.
 NeighborhoodScout analysis shows that this rate is lower than 42.9% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-American households most often have a car, and regularly they have two or three.
-But households in the Edgar / Flint Hill neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Edgar / Flint Hill neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.5% of the households here have four, five, or more cars.
 That is more cars per household than in 96.4% of the neighborhoods in the nation.

 More people work in manufacturing and as laborers here in the Edgar / Flint Hill neighborhood than in 96.0% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.